History of Autism

 - Physical coordination

 These symptoms are usually seen early in development.
 Most children with severe autism are diagnosed by age 3.
-Some children with milder forms of autism, such as Asperger's syndrome, may not be diagnosed until later, when their problems with social interaction cause difficulties at school.
+Some children may have milder forms including one previously known as Asperger's syndrome.
+In cases such as these, the diagnosis may not come until they are older and their problems with social interaction cause difficulties at school.